susovanpatra00/Langchain-Practicals-and-Projects/README.md

-# LangChain Self Learning Practicals & Projects
+# LangChain Practicals & Projects

 This repository contains a series of practical exercises I completed to deepen my understanding of various concepts related to data ingestion, transformation, embedding, and vector stores.
 These exercises are not part of a project but are instead meant for learning purposes only.